ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/simple-commerce/items.md

 ### New Member Group

-If selected, a member who purchases this item will automatically be moved to the designated member group for this item.
+If selected, a member who purchases this item will automatically be moved to the designated member role for this item.

-For example, you could have a member group called "member_paid" and when a current registered member purchases an item called "Yearly Membership" the member group would be automatically switched to the "member_paid" member group.
+For example, you could have a member role called "member_paid" and when a current registered member purchases an item called "Yearly Membership" the member primary role would be automatically switched to the "member_paid" role.

 ### Admin Cancel Email Template